The post that explores why I have an obsession with owning a home. Short version: I hate shared living.

 Should I buy a flat given all the aggro with leasehold?
 Should I move further out so I can afford a freehold house?

-Should I move out of London entirely?
+Maybe I should move out of London entirely?
 As I said in my 2019 goals post, I am pretty sick of the place and you only have to have a quick skim of properties in other cities to see how ripped off you are.

 A positive note for the future?